 - Luigi's Mansion: Dark Moon: In mission A-4 of Gloomy Manor, Luigi uses a dumbwaiter to get from the kitchen to the dining room to capture a Boo hiding in there.

 - In Pajama Sam in: No Need to Hide When it's Dark Outside, there's a sentient dumbwaiter in Darkness's House that leads from the laboratory to the kitchen and vice-versa.
 Sam can ride the dumbwaiter up from the lab to the kitchen, but if he tries to ride it down to the lab, the dumbwaiter will prevent him from doing so.
-In the path where Sam's mask is hidden under a sentient table that dances when it doesn't see Sam, Sam needs to use the Invisibility potion to make himself invisible.
-However, since this potion only lasts for a short time, the fastest way to get up to the living room, which is right next door to the kitchen, is by riding the dumbwaiter.
+In the path where Sam's mask is hidden under a sentient table that dances when it doesn't see Sam, Sam needs to use a short-term invisibility potion on himself.
+However, the only way quick enough to get up to the living room, which is right next door to the kitchen, is by riding the dumbwaiter.

 - Trivia Murder Party 2 (part of The Jackbox Party Pack 6) uses this for its "Dumb Waiters" mini-game.
 Participants must secretly choose whether to board either the left or right dumbwaiter; if everybody gets into the same one, they're all spared.
 If not, however, the host will drop everyone on the heavier side to their doom.